Zachary-Richman/Zachary-Richman/README.md

 > /za.ck.ah.ree/

 I'm a Web Developer and occasional self proclaimed data scientist who loves making high-quality websites and interfaces.
-I'm a high school student and I also love environmental science, and want to learn more about how the world works.
+I'm a high school student and I'm also on my AI grind, and have taken extensive notes 😞.

 [`🏠 zachary-richman.vercel.app`](https://zachary-richman.vercel.app/)